Front-of-Package Labels now available for Canada.

 Share This Post

 A nutrition fact label is designed to reflect the most up-to-date federal recommendations regarding the nutrition facts of certain foods.
 Although this has become a staple of many mass-produced food products, the reasoning behind why these labels exist is often not discussed in depth.
 Interestingly enough, mandates around nutrition and food labels did not go into effect until the 1990s.
-Specifically, The FDA, through the Nutrition Labeling and Education Act, mandated that all food companies were required to make consistent claims and include a detailed, standardized nutrition facts panel on all products intended to be sold.
+Specifically, the FDA, through the Nutrition Labeling and Education Act, mandated that all food companies be required to make consistent claims and include a detailed, standardized nutrition facts panel on all products intended to be sold.

 It’s the Law to display Nutrition Information on Food Labels